Kahdeg-15520487/subgentrans/README.md

 ### API Endpoints

-The API processes videos asynchronously and generates English subtitles from Japanese audio using DeepSeek translation.
+The API processes videos asynchronously and generates English subtitles from Japanese audio using DeepSeek translation with contextual batch processing for improved accuracy.

 #### POST /generate-subtitles